 5. The Accommodations

 The accommodations range in size from tiny — around 150 square feet with a small window — to staterooms that clock in at 200 square feet and up with French or walk out balconies, or roomy suites with 300 square feet and more space with walkout or French balconies.

 The ships offer luxurious beds when paired with a balcony view, and are a fabulously relaxing way to watch the world float past.
-If you select a small room with a fixed window, you miss the panoramic view and fresh air, so you will have to go on deck for the best views.
+If you select a more budget-friendly room with a fixed window, you miss the panoramic view and fresh air, so you will have to go on deck for the best views.

 6. The Amenities

 Both cruise lines offer exceptional amenities.
 You will find the following available on both fleets: